Facebook PageView tracking pixelSkip to content

 Something Deepstash does not do

 Every time you carry or let go of a thought, One Good Thing learns something about how you think.
-Over weeks, it builds a Thinking Fingerprint: a map of your curiosity across 12 categories, from philosophy and psychology to mathematical paradoxes and evolutionary biology.
+Over weeks, it builds a Thought Garden: a map of your curiosity across 12 categories, from philosophy and psychology to mathematical paradoxes and evolutionary biology.

 Deepstash tracks what you save and how often you review it.
 OGT tracks what kind of thinker you are becoming.
 Both are useful signals.
 They just tell you different things about yourself.